RichardMoot/GrailLight/README.md

 # Acknowledgments

-This chart parser has been developed on the basis of original code by Shieber .e.a.
+This chart parser has been developed on the basis of original code by Shieber e.a.
 (1995), though with a set of inference rules which I specifically tailored for multimodal type-logical grammars.

 The Prolog file `lefff.pl` has been automatically extracted from the